Scramjet: The Aircraft

-Special cooling and materials

 Unlike a rocket that quickly passes mostly vertically through the atmosphere or a turbojet or ramjet that flies at much lower speeds, a hypersonic airbreathing vehicle optimally flies a "depressed trajectory", staying within the atmosphere at hypersonic speeds.
 Because scramjets have only mediocre thrust-to-weight ratios, acceleration would be limited.
 Therefore, time in the atmosphere at supersonic speed would be considerable, possibly 15–30 minutes.
 Similar to a reentering space vehicle, heat insulation would be a formidable task, with protection required for a duration longer than that of a typical space capsule, although less than the Space Shuttle.

 New materials offer good insulation at high temperature, but they often sacrifice themselves in the process.
 Therefore, studies often plan on "active cooling", where coolant circulating throughout the vehicle skin prevents it from disintegrating.
 Often the coolant is the fuel itself, in much the same way that modern rockets use their own fuel and oxidizer as coolant for their engines.
 All cooling systems add weight and complexity to a launch system.
 The cooling of scramjets in this way may result in greater efficiency, as heat is added to the fuel prior to entry into the engine, but results in increased complexity and weight which ultimately could outweigh any performance gains.

-Vehicle performance

 The performance of a launch system is complex and depends greatly on its weight.
 Normally craft are designed to maximise range ($R$), orbital radius ($R$) or payload mass fraction ($\Gamma$) for a given engine and fuel.
 This results in tradeoffs between the efficiency of the engine (takeoff fuel weight) and the complexity of the engine (takeoff dry weight), which can be expressed by the following: